Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Three-stage problems with generally convex objectives

+Throughout this paper, we assume that the expected value functions $v^2(x^1,\xi^1)$ and $v^3(x^2,\xi^{[2]})$, respectively, are well-defined and finite-valued for a given $\xi^1$ and any $x^1 \in X^1$, and any $x^2 \in X^2, \xi^2 \in \Xi^2$ almost surely.
+We observe that the assumption that the values functions are well-defined holds under various regularity conditions (see Section 3.2 of \cite{ShDeRu14} for a more detailed discussion).
+It is also worth noting that in the above formulation, we assume that the value functions $v^t$ depend on the immediately preceding decisions $x^{t-1}$, rather than all earlier decisions $x^1, \ldots, x^{t-1}$ for the sake of convenience.
+In the latter case, one can reformulate the problems in the form of \eqnok{Defi_sto_V} by introducing the so-called model state variables (Section 3.1.2 of \cite{ShDeRu14}).

 In order to solve problem~\eqnok{first-stage-cp}, we need to understand how to compute first-order information about the value functions $v^2$ and $v^3$.
-Since both $v^2$ and $v^3$ are given in the form of expectation, the exact first-order information is hard to compute.
-We resort to the computation of a stochastic $\epsilon$-subgradient of these value functions defined as follows. \begin{definition} $G(u,\xi)$ is called a stochastic $\epsilon$-subgradient of the value function $v(u) = \bbe_\xi[V(u, \xi)]$ if $G(u,\xi)$ is an unbiased estimator of an $\epsilon$-subgradient of $v$, i.e.,
+Since both $v^2$ and $v^3$ are given in the form of (conditional) expectation, their exact first-order information is hard to compute.
+We resort to the computation of a stochastic $\epsilon$-subgradient of these value functions defined as follows. \begin{definition} $G(u,\xi^{[t]})$ is called a stochastic $\epsilon$-subgradient of the value function $v^t(u, \xi^{[t-1]}) = \bbe[V^t(u, \xi^{[t]})|\xi^{[t-1]}]$ if $G(u,\xi^{[t]})$ is an unbiased estimator of an $\epsilon$-subgradient of $v^t(u, \xi^{[t-1]})$ with respect to $u$, i.e.,

 \end{definition}